whyvez/auth0-angular/docs/storing-information.md

 ### 3. Authenticating the user on page refresh

-Now that we have the user information stored, we can use `auth.authenticate` method after the page has refreshed to let `auth0-angular` know that the user is already authenticated:
+Now that you have the user information stored, you can use `auth.authenticate` method after the page has refreshed to let `auth0-angular` know that the user is already authenticated:

 ````js
 angular.module('myApp', ['auth0', 'angular-storage'])